momin-riyadh/learn-frontend/development/README.md

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.
 These premium challenges are perfect portfolio pieces, so please feel free to use what you create in your portfolio to show others.

-**To do this challenge, you need a strong understanding of HTML, CSS, and JavaScript.**
+**To do this challenge, you need a basic understanding of HTML, CSS, and JavaScript.**

 ## The challenge

-Your challenge is to build out this multi-page e-commerce website and get it looking as close to the design as possible.
+Your challenge is to build out this early access landing page and get it looking as close to the design as possible.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.

-If you choose to use a JS-heavy approach, we provide a local `data.json` file for the products.
-If you want to take it up a notch, feel free to build this as a full-stack application or use a headless CMS!

 Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout depending on their device's screen size
-- See hover states for all interactive elements on the page
+- See hover states for interactive elements
-- Add/Remove products from the cart
-- Edit product quantities in the cart
-- Fill in all fields in the checkout
-- Receive form validations if fields are missed or incorrect during checkout
-- See correct checkout totals depending on the products in the cart
-  - Shipping always adds $50 to the order
-  - VAT is calculated as 20% of the product total, excluding shipping
-- See an order confirmation modal after checking out with an order summary
-- **Bonus**: Keep track of what's in the cart, even after refreshing the browser (`localStorage` could be used for this if you're not building out a full-stack app)
+- Receive an error message when the form is submitted if:
+  - The `Email address` field is empty should show "Oops!
+Please add your email"
+  - The email is not formatted correctly should show "Oops!
+Please check your email"

 Want some support on the challenge?
 [Join our Slack community](https://www.frontendmentor.io/slack) and ask questions in the **#help** channel.